cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

-﻿## Requirements
+## Requirements

-- .NET Standard 2.0 or later (e.g. .Net Core 2.0 or .Net Framework 4.6.1)
+- .NET Core 3.1
-- For web projects ASP.NET Core 2.1 is required
-- SqlServer (Express) 2012 or later, or Azure SqlServer
+- SqlServer (Express) 2012 or later, or Azure SQL

 ## Creating a new project using the .NET CLI